 * * * * *

-At the end of World War II, as the Red Army closed on Berlin, Allen Dulles and top U.S. Army Intelligence officers offered an incredible “treaty” to Hitler’s Nazi intelligence apparatus.
+At the end of World War II, as the Red Army closed on Berlin, Allen Dulles and top U.S. Army Intelligence officers took it upon themselves to offer a treaty to Hitler’s Nazi intelligence apparatus.
 This pact, formalized for Truman’s signature as Operation Paperclip months later in a de facto insult to civilian government, was a defining moment in U.S. history, perhaps the defining moment .
 For it meant that every sacrifice, every horror, every ounce of energy we expended to stop the Nazis was in vain.
 Nazism had prevailed.

 Only their mail stop had changed.